 Preserving Bocas History with Tito

-Nicholas Corea is the owner and editor of the Bocas Breeze.
+Nicholas Corea is the editor of the Bocas Breeze.
 He wasn't born in Bocas, but he got there as fast as he could.
-Just one of the many foreigners who became enamored with the enchantment of the islands, his mission is to share the majesty of Bocas del Toro with the world.
-Nicholas (aka Nick / Nico) has been known to love literature and live music concerts.
-Nothing makes him happier than when others are interested in this entertaining and informative community newspaper.
-Mr. Corea would like to send his gratitude to all who read and support the Bocas Breeze; for it takes a village to publish a community newspaper!
+He is just one of the many foreigners who became enamored with the islands and his mission is to share the magic of Bocas del Toro with the world.
+Mr. Corea likes to extend his gratitude to everyone who makes the Bocas Breeze happen- starting with YOU (the reader).